fish-shell/fish-shell/doc_src/cmds/fish.rst

 **-d** or **--debug=DEBUG_CATEGORIES**
     Enables debug output and specify a pattern for matching debug categories.
-    See :ref:`Debugging <debugging-fish>` below for details.
+    See :ref:`Debugging <debugging-ghoti>` below for details.

 **-o** or **--debug-output=DEBUG_FILE**
-    Specifies a file path to receive the debug output, including categories and  :envvar:`fish_trace`.
+    Specifies a file path to receive the debug output, including categories and  :envvar:`ghoti_trace`.
     The default is stderr.

 **-i** or **--interactive**